meeshkan/properties-driven-development-tutorial/ARTICLE.md

 'two-two'
 ```

-We expect searching for a non-existing key raises `KeyError`:
+We expect searching for a non-existing key to raise a `KeyError`:

 ```python
 >>> # Non-existing key